Menzies Research Institute Tasmania UROP Scholarship

-(UROP) is a scheme designed to give undergraduate students at the University of Tasmania (UTAS) an early opportunity to experience real life in a research laboratory or population-based research environment and gain insight into careers in medical research.
+The Menzies Research Institute Tasmania Undergraduate Research Opportunities Program (UROP) is a scheme designed to give undergraduate students at the University of Tasmania an early opportunity to gain some experience and insight into careers in biomedical research.

 How does UROP work?